ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/deployment-considerations.markdown

 the studio.
 If you are running on physical hardware, use an SSD or NVMe drives.
 Drives using HDD will work, but may result in high latencies under load because of the rotational disk seek times.

+Advanced scenarios may call to splitting I/O among multiple disks.
+Having separate drives for data, journals and indexes.
+You can read more about it in the document about the [structure of data on disk](../../server/storage/directory-structure).

 ## Network considerations

 RavenDB can be deployed either internally in your organization (secured network, only known good actors) or on the public internet.